Burned357Waffles/SwiftParametricEQ/README.md

 <hr>

 <h3>Technical Info</h3>
-This project uses SwiftUI and the following packages:
+This project uses SwiftUI, FileManager, and the following packages:

 - AudioKit